mikemow/rxtools-prebuilt/README.md

 Note: you don't have to have firmware.bin and rxtools.dat,it is outdated.

-FIRM is already in prebuilt/release/rxTools,you don't need do download it.
+FIRM is already downloaded.

 Other folder contain HTML you have to launch on your 3ds browser to acces code.bin and launcher.dat.

-To install this,you can just copy prebuilt/release/rxTools and slot0x25KeyX.bin folder in your SD card and launch other/dukesrg.no-ip.org in your 3DS browser.
+To install this,you can just copy prebuilt/release/rxTools and slot0x25KeyX.bin folder in your SD card and launch other/dukesrg.no-ip.org in your 3DS browser.For the FIRM,pick the one for your model (New3DS or 0ld3DS),rename it firm, and put it in your SD in: /rxTools/ folder you just copied.

 You can also go to the real URL: